 Details of the training required to be an accredited Supervisor in the South West is listed below:

-The Programme Team has streamlined the training process – Educational, Academic and Activity Supervisors are now all required to complete the same training which comprise of the completion of modules 1-5 of the Public Health specific Supervisor Training.
+All potential Educational, Academic and Activity Supervisors are required to complete the same training which comprise of the completion of modules 1-5 of the Public Health specific Supervisor Training.
 All 5 modules are delivered by the Training Programme.
-Dates for the 2022 sessions are: 31st January and 7th July 2022.
+Dates for the 2022 sessions are:

 Please note that supervisors must attend the Public Health specific training delivered by the programme.
 More information here https://publichealth.severndeanery.nhs.uk/about-us/trainers/information-and-accreditation-for-new-supervisors/

 For those interested in applying to Train in the South West